MiloTodt/periphery/README.md

 Any changes pushed to here will automatically be pushed LIVE to the website.
 This is version controlled, so we can ROLLBACK errors easily.
 Major changes please fork first.

-If you're new to git, please read a guide for getting started: https://git-scm.com/book/en/v2/Getting-Started-Git-Basics
+If you're new to git, please read a guide for [getting started](http://rogerdudler.github.io/git-guide/)

 main page is in /views/pages/index.ejs